 DeRuyter announces first seven hires to his coaching staff

-Phil Earley, a 26-year coaching veteran, enters his second season as an assistant coach with the Fresno State football team.
+Phil Earley, a 27-year coaching veteran, enters his third season as an assistant coach with the Fresno State football team.
 He was hired on Jan.
-4, 2012 and serves as the Bulldogs' recruiting coordinator while coaching the tight ends and inside receivers.
+4, 2012 and coaches the tight ends and inside receivers.
 Earley was also the programs recruiting coordinator from 2012-13.

 Earley came to Fresno State with experience from across the country in major conferences such as the Big East and SEC.
 Of his 26 years of experience, 17 of them have been spent coaching quarterbacks.

 Earley was the offensive coordinator and quarterbacks coach at Idaho State in 2010 and the previous season he was an assistant to the offensive coordinator at San Diego State.
 From 2006-08, he served as the quarterbacks coach at Syracuse.

 During the 2005 season, Earley was an assistant to the quarterbacks coach at Auburn, helping the Tigers' unit that ranked 37th nationally in total offense and 30th in scoring offense.
 Auburn quarterback Brandon Cox finished that season with a 2,324-yard passing season, which ranked as the seventh-best season in school history.

 The 18 seasons prior to his stint at Auburn saw Earley gain experience working across the country, including his including his tenure at Washington State (1992-94) where he served as the recruiting coordinator and was responsible with helping head coach Mike Price with all football operations of the program.
 During that time, the Cougars won the 1992 Copper Bowl and led the Pac-10 in total offense.